Background on the Issue of Human Sexuality in the Church

 You are encouraged to download and study the documents.

-You are encouraged to review the recommendations of a Special Committee of Former Moderators concerning the way forward for the PCC in relation to the human sexuality issue.
-The report, which can be found here (scroll down towards the bottom of that page) proposes a process for discussion at the 2019 General Assembly (June 2-6) and offers four options for decision, proposing that the Assembly use a preferential ballot to make a choice concerning the following:
+A Special Committee of Former Moderators concerning the way forward for the PCC in relation to the human sexuality issue worked very hard to design a process for decision-making at the June 2-6, 2019 General Assembly.
+The report, which can be found here (scroll down towards the bottom of that page) offered four options for decision, proposing that the Assembly use a preferential ballot to make a choice concerning the following:

 NOTE: Dayspring Session offered an opportunity on three successive Saturdays in early 2018 for persons who are part of the Dayspring community to have a conversation about the issues raised by these documents.
 These were not decision-making meetings – rather were “conversations” with an intent to focus on three questions: